 It is of course true that all planning applications carry, by their very nature, an element of risk.
 The costs associated will vary depending on the size of the scheme, and where a judicial review is concerned, they can become extreme.

 The cost may not only be to those planning the project, either.
 A high-profile case in Belfast concerns plans for a large office block in the city which developers say has the potential to create 350 jobs during the building process and provide space for more than 2,500 permanent jobs once complete.

 The plans were given the green light by council officials last year, but those living near to the proposed scheme were granted the leave to seek a judicial review, at best delaying the project and the promise of jobs.

 The stretching of timescales is one of the major contributory factors to increasing costs on projects subject to judicial reviews, and can severely damage the developer’s profit margins.

-If a judicial review challenge is upheld and your planning permission is quashed, the developer could suffer significant losses including loss in property value, abortive costs of works, delay costs, increased lending costs, penalties under agreements with third parties.
+Should a judicial review challenge be upheld and planning permission quashed, the developer is likely to suffer significant losses on the project caused by a drop in property value, the costs of aborting the work, increased cost of lending as well as penalties under agreements with third parties.

 Other policies to consider - Rights to Light insurance